‘Days Of Our Lives’: Alison Sweeney Reveals If She Will Return

 A post shared by Ali Sweeney (@alisweeney) on

 With so many cast changes happening at DOOL, fans want to know if any fan-favorite characters will return.
 It seems so many loved ones have said goodbye or are preparing to leave.
-Joseph Mascolo (Stefano DiMera), Kate Mansi (Abigail Deveraux DiMera), Jen Lilley (Theresa Donovan), and Shawn Christian (Daniel Jonas) are no longer in the series.
+Joseph Mascolo (Stefano DiMera), Kate Mansi (Abigail Deveraux DiMera), Jen Lilley (Theresa Donovan), and Shawn Christian (Daniel Jonas) both are no longer in the series.
 Recently, Arianne Zucker (Nicole Walker) announced she is exiting and Vincent Irizarry (Deimos Kiriakis) is also on his way out.

-As the Inquistr previously reported, DOOL spoilers tease that the soap opera is trying to lure back a fan-favorite character.
-At the time, it was speculated that it could either be Eileen Davidson (Kristen DiMera) or Alison Sweeney (Sami Brady).
+As the Inquistr previously reported, DOOL spoilers tease that the soap opera is trying to lure back a fan favorite character.
+At the time, it was speculated that it could either be Eileen Davidson (Kristen DiMera) or Alison Sweeny (Sami Brady).
 There is no update on that yet, but in the latest issue of Soap Opera Digest, Sweeney did give a promising answer when asked about a possible return.

 “I mean, I am annoyed with my own campy answer, which is never to say never.
 I love the show.
 It’s my home.
 And if Sami needed to show her face in Salem, they should call me.”